Inhabited islands: +- 227

 Yes.
 We can prepare the bill in advance and you can make a payment transfer.
 The bank charges $15 as a transfer fee, which will be added to the bill.

 Yes.
 There is a designated bikini beach within a few minutes walk from Bliss.
-The beach itself starts only 20 meters from our front door, but the fence is placed a little further.
+The beach itself starts only 20 meters from our front door, but the official ‘bikini beach’ starts from the boat yard, about 50 meters further.

 There are two networks, Ooredoo and Dhiraagu.
 Both can be found at the airport and both are working equally well on the island.
 Though, rumor has it that Ooredoo has a slightly larger 4G coverage.